Breads and Muffins

 1/2 tsp. salt

-1/2 cup milk.
+1/2 cup milk

 Grease a 9 by 13 pan.
-Place about 3 cups of whatever kind of fruit you wish; rhubarb, apples, peaches, etc., (canned fruit could be used) on the bottom of pan.
-Sprinkle with about 1 cup of sugar (use more or less depending on fresh fruit or canned fruit).
-Sprinkle with mini-marshmallows.
-Pour batter on top of marshmallows.
+Place about 3 cups of whatever kind of fruit you wish; rhubarb, apples, peaches, etc. on the bottom of pan.
+Sprinkle with about 1 cup of sugar.
+Canned fruit could be used, but cut sugar to about 1/2 cup.

 Pansy Karabel